 As explained in my last editorial, family events have meant I haven’t recently been able to read as many blog posts as I normally would.
-But every now and again I’ve had the opportunity to scan through my WordPress reader, and during one such session a post on the PlayingWithThoughts entitled The Lost Art of Video Game Manuals site caught my eye and got me reminiscing.
+But occassionally I’ve been able to scan through my WordPress reader, and a post on the PlayingWithThoughts entitled The Lost Art of Video Game Manuals site caught my eye and got me reminiscing.

 Back in the beginning of the nineties, there was a stall at a local market which stocked video games.
 My dad would sometimes take my brother and I there on a Saturday morning so we could spend our pocket-money and it was heaven for us as kids: a place full of a colourful boxes each containing a ticket to a new world.
 I came away with some well-known classics such as Simon the Sorcerer along with some really random stuff – including Bonecruncher for our Commodore 64, the theme tune for which sounded a bit like Blue Monday by New Order.